Be-Like/PopoutForm/README.md

 rails db:create db:setup db:seed
 ```

-6. Visit the site on http://localhost:3000
+6. Run `rails s` and visit the site on http://localhost:3000

 # Setup using Docker